 I guess I did like most of you.
 In the beginning I purchased several of those typical Fuelhawks, Fuel Level Gauges or Fuel-Fingers you all know.
 Those tubular plastic sticks that fit to no pilot bag and that may break or crack if you happen to drop them.
 Lacking a true alternative, I used this kind of measurement equipment quite a while.
 And I strongly paid attention not to let too much dirt into the tube, as I did not want to contaminate my aircraft’s tanks.

 One day during my Instrument Rating it just popped into my eyes.
 The alternative.
 Totally captivated I pulled out out a wooden fuel dipstick from the seat pocket of my training aircraft.
 Someone took the great effort of manually placing a calibrated scale with impact letters into this flat but lightweight piece of wood.
 What a beautiful one of a kind!
 And it worked out excellent!
 Not only you could read the fuel level with ease.
 The AvGas would dry in seconds if you only shaked the stick through the air.

-The idea for a wooden DipStick in series manufacturing was born.
-Many prototypes, woods and processing methods later I held it in my hand.
+The idea for a durable DipStick in series manufacturing was born.
+Many prototypes and processing methods later I held it in my hand.
 The first laser-cut and laser-engraved, durable and lightweight DipStick.
+The first two generations were made from wood, meanwhile a DipStick is made from special synthetics, which are refined in an elaborate process.
 Give it a try, you won’t regret it!

 If you happen to see me at an airfield, just say hello - I’m sure there will be some DipSticks in my pilot bag for you.
 Happy Landings!